top of page

 INDIVIDUAL AWARD CATEGORIES

-This award honors an individual or group who, in the previous year, represented the best in public relations as an outstanding communicator(s) or influencer(s), establishing or reinforcing the mutually beneficial relationship between an organization and the public or otherwise impacting communications landscape.
+This award honors a Tri-Cities-based individual or group who, in the previous year, represented the best in public relations as an outstanding communicator(s) or influencer(s), establishing or reinforcing the mutually beneficial relationship between an organization and the public or otherwise impacting communications landscape.

 Submission Requirements: